dhis2/dhis2-docs/src/user/what-is-dhis2.md

     information systems (HIS)?

-  - What are the major technological considerations when it comes to deploying DHIS2, and what are the options are for extending DHIS2 with new modules?
+  - What are the major technological considerations when it comes to deploying DHIS2, and what are the options for extending DHIS2 with new modules?

   - What is the difference between patient based and aggregate data?